 Over the past three decades, child mortality has declined steadily while fertility rates have remained high in Uganda.
 This imbalance has resulted in rapid population growth and a youthful population with a high child-dependency ratio.
 The population has grown from 9.5 million in 1969 to 35.3 million in 2013, and according to UN projections, will grow to 83 million by 2040.
 Because high fertility has persisted for a long time, the population of Uganda has inbuilt high momentum to continue growing for at least another century.

-This report by the African Institute for Development Policy (AFIDEP) and Population Action International (PAI) presents a timely assessment of the role of population dynamics and climate change in sustainable development in Kenya.
-It is based on sound analysis of the issues, utilizing the most up-to-date data, which is complemented by a policy and programme assessment, and informed by the views of key policy makers and implementers from government, development practice, and civil society.
+This report by the AFIDEP and Population Action International (PAI) presents a timely assessment of the role of population dynamics and climate change in sustainable development in Kenya.
+It is based on sound analysis of the issues, utilizing the most up-to-date data, which is complemented by a policy and programme assessment, and informed by the views of key policy makers and implementers from government, development practice, and civil society

 A region’s population dynamics, including the size, distribution and composition of its population, influence its prospects for sustainable development.
 Virtually all development policies in Sub-Saharan Africa (SSA) cite the region’s rapid population growth, urbanisation, and age structure as major challenges.
 These pressures hurt efforts to reduce poverty, ensure food security, preserve the environment, and improve education, employment, and health.